Training programs to build capacity for collaborative innovation processes

 Webinar 3: Citizen participation in social science research: sharing experiences (EN)

-Liz Richardson, Professor in Public Administration at the University of Manchester, presented experiences with citizen participation in the social sciences from her own research.
-Her research interests centre on public policy and citizen participation, as well as participatory research methods.
-Liz tries to work in trans-disciplinary ways where possible, with partners outside the Academy, including public and voluntary sector organisations, civil society groups and citizens.
+Liz Richardson, Professor in Public Administration at the University of Manchester, presents experiences from her own research with citizen participation in the social sciences.
+Her research interests focus on public policy and citizen participation, as well as participatory research methods.
+Liz works in trans-disciplinary ways whenever possible, with partners outside academia, including public and voluntary sector organisations, civil society groups and citizens.
 This webinar was held in English.

 LOIS – Lab of Open Innovation in Science